mebobby2/book-ms/resources/README.md

 The Second Run of the Swarm Deployment Playbook

-Before that: Automate workflow-util.groovy to get the Jenkensfile https://github.com/vfarcic/books-ms/blob/swarm/Jenkinsfile working
+Before that: Automate workflow-util.groovy to get the Jenkensfile https://github.com/vfarcic/books-ms/blob/swarm/Jenkinsfile  working.
+Stuck in the problems where
+1. Failing at stage ```Run pre-integration tests```.
+Trying to connect to http://10.100.192.200:32768/api/v1/books where the port should be 8080.
+2. ```docker service create --name ${serviceName}-green --network ${serviceName}-nw --publish 8080:8080 --env SERVICE_NAME=${serviceName}-green --env DB_HOST=${serviceName}-db 10.100.198.200:5000/${serviceName}``` is failing because port '8080' is already use by {serviceName}-blue for the second deployment (The Green deployment).
+Look into ```docker service update``` using the arguments --publish-add to try to do something.